From Turkey to Table: 10 Recipes Your Leftovers Will Shine In

 If you want to mix things up, leftover turkey also makes incredible pressed sandwiches that pair perfectly with savory soups.
 Toasting the bread and adding warm, melty ingredients transforms your leftovers into something special and satisfying.
 You can even feature a flavorful spread, like my blue cheese and rosemary mayo or spicy chipotle mayo to really elevate the sandwich.
 Here are a few tasty ideas for building the perfect pressed turkey sandwich:

-- Cheeses: Sharp cheddar, Gruyère, Swiss, or mozzarella for a melty, comforting bite
+Sharp cheddar, Gruyère, Swiss, or mozzarella for a melty, comforting bite

-- Veggies: Caramelized onions, roasted red peppers, sautéed mushrooms, or fresh arugula
+Caramelized onions, roasted red peppers, sautéed mushrooms, or fresh arugula

-- Savory spreads: Blue cheese and rosemary mayo, chipotle mayo, garlic aioli, or Dijon mustard
+Blue cheese and rosemary mayo, chipotle mayo, garlic aioli, or Dijon mustard

-- Extras: Crispy bacon, avocado slices, or a sprinkle of fresh herbs like thyme or parsley
+Crispy bacon, avocado slices, or a sprinkle of fresh herbs like thyme or parsley

-- Breads: Sliced artisan Sourdough bread or whole grain sandwich bread make great companions
+Sliced artisan Sourdough bread or whole grain sandwich bread make great companions

 Pair these sandwiches with a warm bowl of turkey soup, and you have a cozy, satisfying meal that feels like it was made just for you.

-6. Bbq Turkey sliders
+6. BBQ Turkey sliders

 If you’re craving something sweet and smoky, leftover turkey makes the perfect BBQ sliders.
 Toss shredded turkey in your new favorite sauce and pile it on slider buns or leftover dinner rolls for a quick, fun meal.
 Pair with roasted veggies like these Parmesan Zucchini sticks or a simple salad for a complete dinner.